jcdubois/moth/README.md

 memory pages (4KB to 8KB).
 So the code need to be very minimal with only required features.

-Moth has only 4 system calls:
+Moth has only 5 system calls:

 + yield: to release the processor if another task is ready to run
 + wait: to wait for a mailbox from another task
 + mbx_send: to send a mailbox message to another task
 + mbx_receive: to retreive a mailbox sent by another task
++ exit: to end a task

 These are the services provided by the Moth kernel.
 All other features (drivers, interrupt handling, timer services) need to be provided by tasks